Voyage of the Brooklyn Saints: Establishing the site

-Meanwhile, Quartus Sparks was sent to buy oxen from long-time resident Robert Livermore and to drive the livestock overland to the New Hope site.
+Meanwhile, Quartus Sparks was sent to buy oxen from longtime resident Robert Livermore and to drive the livestock overland to the New Hope site.
 He was joined by Robert H. Peckham, a young deserter from a whaleship who later became a well-known judge in Northern California.
 Sparks had befriended Peckham early on, and invited him to join the New Hope endeavor where no one would discover him.
 The exact overland route is not known, but the map displays in yellow the known trails of the day that Sparks and Peckham likely used.

-The pioneers quickly fenced and planted 80 acres with wheat and redtop, a forage crop for livestock.
+The pioneers quickly fenced and planted 80 acres with wheat and redtop grass, a forage crop for livestock.
 They built three dwellings, dug irrigation ditches, and brought water from the nearby river with a pole-and-bucket apparatus.
-The settlers set up a grain mill with one of the millstones that they brought around Cape Horn on the ship.
+The settlers set up a grain mill with one of the millstones that they brought around Cape Horn on the Brooklyn.
 After the initial constructions, there was tension between the designated leader William Stout and the other men.
 Some of the men came and went, bringing back additional workers when it was time to harvest the crop.

 The area was lovely, well watered, abundant with game, and its soil was as rich as Ezekiel Merritt described.
 However, there were unexpected challenges.
 There was severe annual flooding of the rivers in that vicinity, creating swamp-like conditions nearby.
 In 1834, a French fur trapper had accidentally introduced malaria to the mosquito infested area.
 A number of the Brooklyn settlers contracted the life-threatening disease.
 One died.
 Despite the flooding and malaria, the crop was successfully harvested.